List of Art Deco theaters in Metro Manila: Morosi Theater

 This Italian-named theater on Taft Avenue in Pasay was demolished in 2016.

 Radio Theater

 In August 1929 this movie house was the first to show a sound film in the Philippines, which was the American movie Syncopation.

 Rex Theater

-This movie house was on Salazar Street, Binondo.
+This movie house was located on Salazar Street, Binondo.
+The theater is now home to the President Grand Palace restaurant.

 Scala Theater

 Another theater designed by Pablo Antonio was the Scala Theatre, also on Avenida Rizal in Santa Cruz.
 With its floors paced with tea rose marble and its curved wall lined with glass blocks, the theater's magnificence did not last: it was closed in the 1990s.
 The theater catered to up to 600 people for its single screen operations.
 As of 2013, the theater is now closed though the building structures still remain, albeit in a dire condition.

 State Theater

 Another work of the late architect Juan Nakpil, the State Theater was on Rizal Avenue, Santa Cruz.
 Built in the 1930s with an art deco design, the theater was eventually closed in the 1990s, and was demolished in 2001.
-As of 2013, this site is occupied by Emerald Circle, a mini-mall.
+As of 2013, this site is occupied by shops and retail outlet.